trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 #### Ranking criteria for topical queries

-For topical queries, as in 2020, participants will be asked to submit a ranked list of topically relevant segments for each query topic.
+For topical queries, as in 2020, participants are asked to submit a ranked list of topically relevant segments for each query topic.
 In addition, this year we ask for three reranked lists of those same topically relevant segments.
 This means that for each query topic we expect four segment lists.
 For some queries the reranking may have little effect, which we look forward to studying after submissions are in.

 *  Adhoc topical retrieval: the segment is topically relevant to the topic description.